A few years back, you needed either a bottomless pit of money or coding skills to build an app. But now, things have changed.

 Cons

-• You’re locked into monthly payments for your app as long as it’s in use, meaning you could pay over the odds to keep it live
+- You’re locked into monthly payments for your app as long as it’s in use, meaning your lifetime development costs could skyrocket

-• You don’t own the code, so it may be challenging to migrate your app to another provider or make customisations to your app without starting completely from scratch
+- You don’t have access to your code, so it may be challenging to migrate your app to another provider without starting completely from scratch

 Read our comparison of the best no-code app builders 👈